-The following examples assume that you are using the site module to manage site-specific puppet manifests.
-The examples may easily be extrapolated into defined types if you wish but are presented as classes for simplicity.
-Save the files below in /etc/puppetlabs/code/environments/simp/modules/site/ as local\account. pp and service\account.pp, ensuring the correct ownership, group, and permissions.
+The following examples assume that you are using a custom site module to manage site-specific puppet manifests and that you are configuring the production Puppet environment.
+The examples may easily be extrapolated into defined types if you wish, but are presented as classes for simplicity.
+Save the files below in /etc/puppetlabs/code/environments/production/modules/site/manifests/aslocal\account.pp and service\account.pp, ensuring the correct ownership, group, and permissions.